jnagel88/rails_timesheets_ajax_api/README.md

  - Needs to be documented if employee did not log overtime

  ## UI:
- Bootstrap -> formatting
+  - X Bootstrap -> formatting

  ## TODOs

  - refactor user integration tests in posts_spec
- - add full name for users
+ - X add full name for users